nabuhodonozo/groupTasker/README.md

 # Group Tasker
 Webapp that helps orgranizing group time management, setting tasks for members.
+I planning to make combination of [trello](), [jira]() and [google calendar]() in one app.
+In the future I'd like to port it to android app.

 Functionalities:
 - Spring Security jdbc login authentication